At 42, Christopher Reeve had an accident which would change his life. Read more about his amazing story.

 This is because when most body parts get injured, they’re able to regenerate – but this isn’t the case for the spinal cord.
 Even so, Reeve did make some surprising progress.

-Some five to seven years after his accident and through trialing different treatments, he began to see slight but remarkable changes.
+Some five to seven years after his accident and through trialling different treatments, he began to see slight but remarkable changes.

 While he never achieved his goal of walking again, he did regain some movement in his fingers and toes, could feel a pin prick anywhere on his body, and tell the difference between hot and cold temperatures.